Social security numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs) both enable people to comply with U.S. tax laws.

 An ITIN is used for tax purposes, but unlike an SSN its eligibility is limited to nonresident or resident aliens.
-In other words, an ITIN ensures that undocumented immigrants (without an SSN) pay taxes, regardless of their immigration status.
+In other words, an ITIN allows individuals who aren’t eligible for an SSN to file and pay federal taxes.
 [2] It may also allow people to open a bank account.

 Like an SSN, an ITIN is also a nine-digit number, beginning with a number 9.
 It is formatted like an SSN; that is: 9XX-XX-XXXX.